 Total development within the MVMU shall be limited to 3,023,882 square feet of commercial uses, 538 multi-family dwelling units and 2,744 single-family dwelling units, provided that these uses and development totals may be modified in accordance with the MVMU Equivalency Matrix, provided in FLU Section A-6.
-Table A-7, Murdock Village Mixed Use Densities/Intensities, provides additional development parameters for the primary use areas located within MVMU.
-The maximum residential density shall not exceed 5,800 dwelling units total.
+Table A-3.6, Murdock Village Mixed Use Densities/Intensities, provides additional development parameters for the primary use areas located within MVMU.

-Within the MVMU classification, the County shall allow a combination of residential, retail commercial, hotels/motels, medical, office, office showroom, educational, recreational, entertainment, and institutional facilities in order to encourage long-term sustainable development.
-Manufactured homes are prohibited within the MVMU.
+Within the MVMU classification, the County shall allow a combination of residential, commercial, office, research and development, office showroom, hotels, civic, healthcare, parks and open space, public/institutional, educational land uses, and public services and facilities in order to encourage long-term sustainable development.
+Mobile homes and industrial uses, except as otherwise provided herein, are prohibited within the MVMU.
 The following types of uses are permitted in MVMU: